Tarrant County Health Department (Public Health)

-This article helps Tarrant County residents quickly understand what the Health Department does, how to use its services, and where to go for care, records, inspections, and disease reporting.
-You’ll find plain-language explanations of major programs, the role of epidemiology and emergency preparedness, where to get vaccines and testing, what to know about food and pool inspections, and how to navigate health data and locations.
-The focus is strictly on official county resources and how to use them effectively.
+This article explains what the Tarrant County Health Department does, how to use its services, and where to go for care, records, inspections, and disease reporting.
+It includes plain-language summaries of major programs, epidemiology and emergency preparedness, vaccines and testing, food and pool inspections, and health data resources.
+The focus is on official county resources and how they are organized.

-Tarrant County Public Health (TCPH) is the county’s Health Department, charged with protecting and improving community health through prevention, clinical services, surveillance, and rapid response.
+Tarrant County Public Health (TCPH) is the county’s Health Department, responsible for protecting and improving community health through prevention, clinical services, surveillance, and response.
 Its mission is to “advance the community's health through accountability, quality and innovation,” and its operations reflect the scale of the county it serves.
-Since the 1950s, TCPH has grown into a comprehensive local public health authority staffed by more than 400 professionals and supported by approximately $65 million in annual resources.
-The department’s administrative office sits in the Dr. Marion J. Brooks Building at 1101 S. Main Street in Fort Worth, a central hub that coordinates clinical services, environmental health, laboratory science, and emergency readiness.
+Since the 1950s, TCPH has developed into a local public health authority staffed by more than 400 professionals and supported by approximately $65 million in annual resources.
+The department’s administrative office is located in the Dr. Marion J. Brooks Building at 1101 S. Main Street in Fort Worth.

-Explore the central Public Health page to orient yourself and jump to programs relevant to your family and business needs.
+Explore the central Public Health page to review programs and service areas.

 Public Health

-TCPH’s clinical network is designed to be accessible.
-Hours and offerings vary by site, but a core set of services—including immunizations and communicable disease testing—help residents stay healthy and reduce the spread of infections.
+TCPH’s clinical network provides direct public health services at multiple sites.
+Hours and offerings vary by location, but a core set of services—including immunizations and communicable disease testing—is available through the department.
 Fees are based on insurance status and income, with multiple forms of payment accepted.
-For walk-in services like Adult Health Services (which focuses on sexually transmitted infections), bring a photo ID and proof of income to help the clinic apply the correct fee structure.
+For walk-in services such as Adult Health Services, bring a photo ID and proof of income so staff can apply the appropriate fee structure.

 Begin with the full directory of clinical offerings and links to specific programs.